wrmsr/jill-llvm/lib/Target/JasminBackend/README.md

 the `-nostdlib` flag can be used.

 By default all classes generated are placed in the default package.
-To assign the class to a specific package, the `-classname` flag can be used.
+To assign the class to a specific package, the `-className` flag can be used.
 For example, the following command:

-    lljvm-cc ... -classname=com.example.foo -o bar/baz
+    lljvm-cc ... -className=com.example.foo -o bar/baz
 will create a class named foo, in the package com.example, placing it in the directory `bar/com/example/`.
 The shell script will be output to `bar/baz`.